psoerensen/qgteach/README.md

   narration/
 ```

-It also creates example files:
+Template files are also created:

 ```
 slides/01_introduction.qmd
 tutorials/01_getting_started.qmd
 ```

-The slide template includes a **notes block** that can be used for narration.
+The slide template includes a **notes block** for narration.

 ## Generating Narrated Slides